poyrazelif/runner-game-for-desktop-with-unity/README.md

 # runner-game-for-desktop-with-unity

 It is a classic runner game.
-There are two more scenes besides the main scene. (daytime/ nightime)

 With the collected coins, the development options in the main scene can be used